 The creamy ecstasy of whipped cream is a pleasure that has been long denied me.
-For vegans and those who are lactose intolerant, there is hope.
-The mighty coconut once again saves the day, this time it saves dessert.
-Consider a very simple, non-dairy whipped cream alternative with Coconut Whipped Cream.
+For vegans and those of us who are lactose intolerant, there is hope.
+The mighty coconut once again saves the day, this time it saves dessert with delicious Coconut Whipped Cream.

 - 1 -1/2 tsp Organic Cane Sugar

 - Chill 10-ounce can of coconut milk overnight.

 - Chill a mixing bowl and beaters in the freezer for at least 20 minutes.